 Remember: Information in Plain Language is only good if it affects behavior.

 A polished design may look good, but is not always effective in driving behavior.
 Plain Language Design concepts do not always promote the design concepts that are embraced by the Marketing Department, but serve a vital need in understanding concepts and behaviors.
-See our presentation on what “good” looks like for design.
+See our health literacy and Plain Language presentation on what “good” looks like for design.

 Remember: Design is one of the tools to affect behavior as well.